cognitive-space/cspace-web/content/cntient-earth.md

           <div>
                         <h3 class="small-title wow">A MODERN SOLUTION FOR MODERN NEEDS</h3>
                         <p class="paragraph mb_38 wow">
                           Current processes for planning and ordering new satellite data tasking are outdated and not viable for the future: they are too slow, unreliable, manual, and do not scale to meet the needs of both the data users and the satellite data providers.
-CNTIENT-Orchestrate is an intelligent, automated order feasibility and order management tool that automates the interface between data users and satellite data providers - with benefits to both in terms of confidence, reliability and predictability of order fulfillment.
+CNTIENT-Earth is an intelligent, automated order feasibility and order management tool that automates the interface between data users and satellite data providers - with benefits to both in terms of confidence, reliability and predictability of order fulfillment.
                         </p>
                         <ul class="listing wow">
                           <li><span>